 What to do with extra bell peppers?
 One of my favorite ways to add flavor and make meals more interesting is by making sauces!
 They’re incredibly versatile and work great in different ways, from baked tofu and sandwich spreads to vegetable bowls and pasta salads.
 The trick is to make sauces that compliment other flavors in your meals.
 For example, this eggplant pasta sauce for an eggplant pasta salad dish!
+Or this vegan pesto sauce for spaghetti squash!

 I rarely buy salad dressings or vegan sauces.
 If you make your own, you can have total control over the salt levels and the ingredients!
 I think they taste so much better than store-bought options.
 And they’re healthier too!